rust-lang/book/second-edition/src/ch10-02-traits.md

 For functions that have multiple generic type parameters, each generic has its own trait bounds.
-Specifying lots of trait bound information in the angle brackets between a function's name and its parameter list can get hard to read, so there's an alternate syntax for specifying trait bounds that lets us move them to a `where` clause after the function signature.
+Specifying lots of trait bound information in the angle brackets between a function’s name and its parameter list can get hard to read, so there’s an alternate syntax for specifying trait bounds that lets us move them to a `where` clause after the function signature.
 So instead of:

 ```rust,ignore